Update of the phase-shift analysis of the low-energy $\pi N$ data

 As expected, both expressions are identical to those derived for the weighted average of a set of independent measurements and for the corresponding $\chi^2$ value for constancy.
-Owing to the fact that the normalisation uncertainty is not used in Eq.~(\ref{eq:EQ0021}), the quantity $(\chi^2_j)_{\rm stat}$ is expected to follow the $\chi^2$ distribution with $\nu = N_j - 1$ DOFs.
-The p-value, obtained from Eq.~(\ref{eq:EQ0016}) with $x_0=(\chi^2_j)_{\rm stat}$ and $\nu = N_j - 1$, may be used in order to assess the constancy of the input values $r_{ij}$ or, equivalently in our case, to examine the shape of the $j$-th data set with respect to the BLS~\footnote{In fact, the test simply assesses how well the input data could be represented by their average value.
-A failure suggests either a bad shape (e.g., a slope being present in the input data) or `scattered' input values with small uncertainties.}. \item To assess the compatibility of the absolute normalisations of the $j$-th data set and of the BLS, one first estimates the floating contribution to $(\chi_j^2)_{\rm min}$ via the relation
+Owing to the fact that the normalisation uncertainty is not used in Eq.~(\ref{eq:EQ014}), the quantity $(\chi^2_j)_{\rm stat}$ is expected to follow the $\chi^2$ distribution with $\nu = N_j - 1$ DoFs.
+The p-value, obtained from Eq.~(\ref{eq:EQ007}) with $x_0=(\chi^2_j)_{\rm stat}$ and $\nu = N_j - 1$, may be used in order to assess the constancy of the values $r_{ij}$ or, equivalently in this case, to examine the shape of the dataset with respect to the BLS~\footnote{In reality, the test simply assesses how well the datapoints of the set are represented by their average value.
+A failure suggests either a bad shape (e.g., a slope being present in the data) or `scattered' input values with small uncertainties.}. \item To assess the compatibility of the absolute normalisations of the dataset and of the BLS, one first estimates the rescaling contribution to $(\chi^2_j)_{\rm min}$ via the relation

-where use of Eqs.~(\ref{eq:EQ0020}) and (\ref{eq:EQ0021}) has been made.
-The quantity $(\chi^2_j)_{\rm sc}$ is expected to follow the $\chi^2$ distribution with $1$ DOF (which, of course, is the normal distribution). \end{itemize}
+where use of Eqs.~(\ref{eq:EQ012}) and (\ref{eq:EQ014}) has been made.
+The quantity $(\chi^2_j)_{\rm sc}$ is expected to follow the $\chi^2$ distribution with $1$ DoF (which, of course, is the normal distribution). \end{itemize}